 What is xylitol?

-This easy gluten free flatbread is an absolute staple in our house.
-I got the idea for this bread from another blogger called Eating with Purpose, but I tweaked the recipe a bit until I could get the kids to love it as much as I do.
+This easy gluten-free flatbread is not only easy to make but is great on the candida or low mold diet aka the Kaufmann diet.
+I got the idea for this bread from another blogger called Eating with Purpose, but I tweaked the recipe a bit to fit our needs.

-Because of the brown rice flour this would make this recipe Kaufmann 2 (for those of you trying to follow Doug Kaufmann’s diet).
-Kids can find it hard to transition from commercial white bread to a healthier bread but not with this recipe!
+Kids can find it hard to transition from commercial white bread to a healthier bread, but not with this recipe!
 It only takes 8 minutes in the oven and about 5 minutes to throw together.
-It doesn’t get any easier than that.
-Use your imagination as you can do almost anything with this bread.
-We mostly use it to dip in olive oil and spices along side our gluten free pasta dishes and soups.
-You can also use it for sandwiches as well.
+Use your imagination as to the many ways you can use this bread.
+We mostly use it to dip in olive oil and spices along side our gluten free pasta dishes .

 Roasted Veggie Chickpea Pasta – and for a bonus my Interview with renowned cardiologist Dr. Stephen Sinatra included with the recipe.